-In these verses from 2 Chronicles 8, it’s really important to see, so this is the dedication of the temple, the start of offerings and sacrifices there.
+In 2 Chronicles 8:12–13, it’s really important to see, so this is the dedication of the temple, the start of offerings and sacrifices there.
 And that’s kind of the point.
 Here in this place where the glory of God dwelled among his people, God’s blessing was clearly attached to sacrifices made before him, according to his word.
-All the blessing of God among his people would hinge on them making sacrifices for sin.
+All the blessings of God among his people would hinge on them making sacrifices for sin.

 The blessing of God is attached to his sacrifice, to all who trust in the sacrifice of Jesus on a cross.

 2 Chronicles 8:12–13 Reminds Us of the Cross